Jet5001/Jet5001-github.io/README.md

 ## RunnerMod
-RunnerMod is a mod I am currently developing for Slay the Spire which will include a new character, at least 75 new cards and several other miscellaneous additions.
-The mod has not been in development for long but already includes 70 cards and several complex supporting mechanics.
+RunnerMod is a mod I am currently developing for Slay the Spire which will include a new character.
+The mod has been in development for approximately 9 months and is nearing completion it currently.
+It includes over 75 cards, 9 relics and a brand new equipment system.
 The mod builds off of the BaseMod built by DavisCook477 and BasicMod built by Alchyr.

 The mod can be found at: [https://github.com/Jet5001/RunnerMod](https://github.com/Jet5001/RunnerMod)